vk2diy/adxi/doc/power-supply/README.md

 ## Design evolution

-Initially the design was to be made using a conventional DC input jack (as seen on the "wall wart" style power-pack supplies ubiquitous in pre USB-C electroics), however it was later reasoned that introducing USB-C would probably be feasible, and this would simplify cabling substantially from the four-cable original ADX design (DC power + USB to MCU + audio in + audio out) to a single cable design (USB-C only).
+Initially the design was to be made using a conventional DC input jack (as seen on the "wall wart" style power-pack supplies ubiquitous in pre USB-C electronics), however it was later reasoned that introducing USB-C would probably be feasible, and this would simplify cabling substantially from the four-cable original ADX design (DC power + USB to MCU + audio in + audio out) to a single cable design (USB-C only).
 The decision was made to keep both a conventional DC input jack and USB-C support to support debugging, future expansion, and flexibility.

 ## Design overview